-A good example are Aimpoint variants.
+A good example is Aimpoint variants.
 Because everything is housed inside of a protective shell, these are usually rather sturdy.
 The lenses are usually recessed so they’re not going to get scratched up by limbs and such.
 They also seem to stand up to getting banged around a bit more, which is logical considering their design.

-The down side is that the range of angles is restricted.
+The downside is that the range of angles is restricted.
 While you can keep both eyes open, you still have to have a good cheek weld to be able to see the dot.

 For specific recommendations, check out our Best Scopes & Optics Guide.